 Inventory software can also simplify your processes by organizing your warehouse or stockroo.
 With a small warehouse or a small number of SKUs, it’s pretty easy to quickly find what you’re looking for.
 But things get trickier with a larger warehouse or more SKUs—items are not as easy to locate, and it becomes harder to figure out how much of each product you have available.

-An inventory management system allows you to store product information, like SKUs, stock availability, storage locations, and more.
+Inventory management software allows you to store product information, like SKUs, stock availability, storage locations, and more.
 This makes it easier to find your inventory and keep an eye on how much you have, which in turn saves time, storage space, and hassle.

 Inventory software can save you from unnecessary costs.
 There are a number of common inventory expenses that can easily be avoided, like overstocking which requires additional storage space, human error, and late or incorrect order fulfillment which leads to returns.
 Using inventory software can answer each of these problems and more.